The Best Trail Camera to Use

 -It forms clear night images in a 24LED array.

 -It uses 8AA batteries that ensure constant power supply.

 -It has an average flash range.

 2. Stealth Cam G30 Camera

-The camera has a high-quality performance, and it is sold at $100.
+The camera has a high-quality performance, and it is sold for $100.

 -It creates stable daytime images and clear night pictures.

 -The camera uses 30 infrared glow emitters and eight lithium-ion batteries that supply power.

 -It has a long detection range of up to 80 feet.